 ‘Why are you telling me, then?’
 Harry demanded.

 Harry glanced at his cloak.
 ‘The sacrifice.
-I need to know how valuable the cloak is to use it for the blood magic.’
+I need to know how valuable the cloak is to use it.’

 ‘No,’ Salazar murmured.
 ‘In the end, the cloak means little to you.
 Useful, but the desperate affection you had for anything connected to lost parents has faded just like Tom’s did.’